Humoral immunity: Complement system

 The complement system is a biochemical cascade of the innate immune system that helps clear pathogens from an organism.
-It is derived from many small blood plasma proteins that work together to disrupt the target cell's plasma membrane leading to cytolysis of the cell.
+It is derived from many small blood plasma proteins that work together to disrupt the target cell's plasma membrane, leading to cytolysis of the cell.
 The complement system consists of more than 35 soluble and cell-bound proteins, 12 of which are directly involved in the complement pathways.
 The complement system is involved in the activities of both innate immunity and acquired immunity.

-Activation of this system leads to cytolysis, chemotaxis, opsonization, immune clearance, and inflammation, as well as the marking of pathogens for phagocytosis.
-The proteins account for 5% of the serum globulin fraction.
+Activation of this system leads to cytolysis, chemotaxis, opsonization, immune clearance, inflammation, and the marking of pathogens for phagocytosis.
+The proteins account for 5% of the blood serum globulin fraction.
 Most of these proteins circulate as zymogens, which are inactive until proteolytic cleavage.

 Three biochemical pathways activate the complement system: the classical complement pathway, the alternate complement pathway, and the mannose-binding lectin pathway.
-These processes differ only in the process of activating C3 convertase, which is the initial step of complement activation, and the subsequent process are eventually the same.
+These processes differ only in the process of activating C3-convertase, which is the initial step of complement activation, and the subsequent process are eventually the same.

 The classical pathway is initiated through exposure to free-floating antigen-bound antibodies.
-This leads to enzymatic cleavage of smaller complement subunits which synthesize to form the C3 convertase.
+This leads to enzymatic cleavage of smaller complement subunits, which assemble to form the C3-convertase.

 B cell activation is a large part of the humoral immune response.

-This differs from the mannose-binding lectin pathway, which is initiated by bacterial carbohydrate motifs, such as mannose, found on the surface of bacterium.
-After the binding process, the same subunit cleavage and synthesis occurs as in the classical pathway.
-The alternate complement pathway completely diverges from the previous pathways, as this pathway spontaneously initiates in the presence of hydrolyzed C3, which then recruits other subunits which can be cleaved to form C3 convertase.
-In all three pathways, once C3 convertase is synthesized, complements are cleaved into subunits which either form a structure called the membrane attack complex (MAC) on the bacterial cell wall to destroy the bacteria or act as cytokines and chemokines, amplifying the immune response.
+This differs from the mannose-binding lectin pathway, which is initiated by bacterial carbohydrate motifs, such as mannose, on bacterial surfaces.
+After the binding process, the same subunit cleavage and synthesis occur as in the classical pathway.
+The alternate complement pathway completely diverges from the previous pathways, as it spontaneously initiates in the presence of hydrolyzed C3, which then recruits other subunits that can be cleaved to form C3-convertase.
+In all three pathways, once C3-convertase is synthesized, complement components are cleaved into subunits that either form a structure called the membrane attack complex (MAC) on the bacterial cell wall to destroy the bacteria or act as cytokines and chemokines, amplifying the immune response.